 SEED also administers a Business Assistance Program, which includes individual technical assistance, monthly entrepreneurial workshops and a Small Business Library.
 These services are all free.

-SEED has close to 200 members and 40 directors.
+SEED has over 200 members and 40 directors.
 SEED’s members represent community and business organizations, economic development agencies, local officials, lending institutions and small businesses.

 For more information, please contact SEED Corp.

 SEED is an equal opportunity lender and business assistance provider.